 With sensors, advantages and disadvantages exist.

 These challenges mean there are disadvantages to sensors as well as potential benefits.
-If you decide to install sensors at your facility and your staff is not comfortable utilizing them, they will not used to the full extent of their potential — or at all — and will become a sunk cost.
+If you decide to install sensors at your facility and your staff is not comfortable utilizing them, they will not be used to the full extent of their potential — or at all — and will become a sunk cost.
 Successfully implementing sensors requires a strategy that includes the right personnel, training, maintenance culture revitalization and other holistic changes to existing processes.

 With the right personnel, sensors can benefit facilities.

 As indicated above, firms are aware that sensors are the future of industrial maintenance — and that now is the time to begin integrating them into their equipment and processes.
 The real challenge is finding or training the right personnel to effectively utilize this technology.
-When implemented properly and staff are adequately trained on their functions, sensors can yield major benefits by reducing downtime, improving the way equipment is used, managing maintenance and increasing equipment effectiveness and facility productivity.
+When implemented properly and staff is adequately trained on their functions, sensors can yield major benefits by reducing downtime, improving the way equipment is used, managing maintenance and increasing equipment effectiveness and facility productivity.

 ATS is a pioneer in outsourced maintenance and an expert in the latest predictive maintenance technology, including sensors.
-We are available to help implement maintenance practices involving sensors, and can provide the skilled maintenance personnel you need to help you get the most out of your investment.
+We are available to help implement maintenance practices involving sensors and can provide the skilled maintenance personnel you need to help you get the most out of your investment.
 For more information about our services, contact us today.

-Download the full commissioned study conducted by Forrester Consulting on behalf of ATS here .
+Download the full commissioned study conducted by Forrester Consulting on behalf of ATS here.